-In order to aid your discussion and support your analysis, you can complete an optional logbook of training (logbook template can be requested from the BHS Education team or downloaded from the website) to bring to your assessment.
+In order to aid your discussion and support your analysis, you can complete an optional logbook of training (logbook template is available from the BHS Education team or on our website) to bring to your assessment.

 You can also bring photos or videos (on your own device) as evidence to support your discussion.